Accessible Procurement Process Overview

 - Video cards

-Software Maintenance Agreements (Without Renewal of Software -- Maintenance Agreement Only)
+Standalone Renewal of Software Maintenance Agreements Without Renewal of Software (Software Support Contracts)

-If software maintenance renewal is packaged with the renewal of a software license, you will be required to submit the ICT Accessibility & Security Review online form.
-However, If you are renewing coverage for software maintenance and support alone, for a software that is already in use, do not fill out the ICT Accessibility & Security Review online form.
+If you are renewing coverage for software maintenance and support alone, for a software that is already in use, do not fill out the ICT Accessibility & Security Review online form.
+If software maintenance renewal is packaged along with the renewal of a software license, you will be required to submit the ICT Accessibility & Security Review online form.